lostcarpark/conclar/docs/config_reference.md

 - `PEOPLE.TAGS.SEPARATE[].PLACEHOLDER` (string)
 - `PEOPLE.TAGS.SEPARATE[].SEARCHABLE` (boolean)
 - `PEOPLE.TAGS.SEPARATE[].HIDE` (boolean)
+- `PEOPLE.TAGS.WEIGHTS` (array of object) — An array of weights to control the sort order of tags within drop-downs.
+Negative weights float to the top, positive weights sink to the bottom.
+Tags without a weight default to 0.
+Tags with the same weight are sorted alphabetically.
+- `PEOPLE.TAGS.WEIGHTS[].VALUE` (string) — The tag value to set the weight for.
+- `PEOPLE.TAGS.WEIGHTS[].WEIGHT` (number) — The numeric weight of the tag.
 - `PEOPLE.SEARCH` (object)
 - `PEOPLE.SEARCH.SHOW_SEARCH` (boolean) — Set to false to hide the people search box.
 - `PEOPLE.SEARCH.SEARCH_LABEL` (string) — Label for the people search box.